ccn-ccn/MyNetworkSocial/README.md

 ## **🎯 Key Features**

+### **💸 Direct Crypto Monetization**
+* **Stablecoin Payments**: USDC
+* **Instant Settlements**: Direct wallet to wallet transactions
+* Influencers and Creators can:
+   * Sell subscriptions to private channels
+   * Sell music, videos, merchandise, courses, services, and more
+* Stores can use the platform as a Point of Sale system:
+   * Create products in app with price, description, and delivery type
+   * Track sales, manage inventory, and exchange stablecoins for local fiat

 ### **🎤 Support for All Creators**
 * 🎶 Musicians: sell music or albums directly
 * 🎬 Filmmakers: sell movies or videos in app